nlmaca/Wowza_Installers/README.md

 # Intro
 I got tired of running the same commands over and over again when i was testing with wowza.
 So i made some installers for it.
-I mainly focus on Ubuntu setups, although i also try to maintain the CentOS distro (or when requested).
+I mainly focus on Ubuntu setups, although i also try to maintain the CentOS distro (when requested).

-* I keep a personal blog which i update once in a while when i feel like it. https://vanmarion.nl/blog.
-Feel free to leave a comment or contact me if you have questions.

 ## Prerequisites - (free) wowza account
 * Create a free account at wowza.
 After that login and then open this url: https://www.wowza.com/media-server/developers/license
 * you will get straight to the trial form.
 All you have to do is check some boxes and start the request for the developer license.
 The developer license is free for 180 days.
 And after that you can get a new free license.
 The free version has some limitions of input and output limits, but for everything else your server is a like an enterprise license.

 - If you have an enterprise license, you can use that one.
 Check with Wowza Support if your license is valid for the next version.
-* you have a default installed CentOS 7.x server or Ubuntu 20.04.x server installed
+* you have a default installed CentOS 7.x server or Ubuntu 18.04 or 20.04.x server installed

 # Server Installers
 The installers are complete scripts which install all the components needed: